JordanLeich/Ultimate-Calculator/README.md

 - Check out the [Issues Page](https://github.com/JordanLeich/Ultimate-Calculator/issues/1)

 # Contributing 👍
-1. If you decide on contributing to the project, please do not bother opening a pull request that reformats and changes the look of the code just because you do not like how it looks or you type python code differently than me.
+1. If you decide on contributing to the project, please do not bother opening a pull request that reformats and changes the look of the code just because you do not like how it looks, or you type python code differently than me.
 I have already had numerous contributors reformat/optimize the code for this project.
 1. Check out the [Contribution Page](https://github.com/JordanLeich/Ultimate-Calculator/blob/main/CONTRIBUTING.md) for all guidelines and rules.

 # Bug Reporting 🐞